How to Come Up With Content Ideas for Your Blog

 2) Ask your people.

-Presumably your existing audience likes your content.
-Otherwise, they wouldn’t be your audience.
+Presumably, your existing audience likes your content.
+Otherwise, they wouldn't be your audience.
 So how about asking them for input?
-Use your social media presence to ask for ideas of what they want to see you write about.
+Use your social media presence to ask what they want to see you write about.
 Scroll through your comments section.
-Are people asking questions that you haven’t addressed yet?
+Are people asking questions that you haven't addressed yet?

-Both of these are great sources of ideas, and you’ll get bonus points from the people whose ideas you end up using.
-Showing that you're listening and engaged with your audience may even prompt others to write in with yet more ideas.
-So you can kill two birds with one stone—end your current writer’s block, and fill in your upcoming editorial calendar with reader suggested topics!
+Both of these are great sources of ideas, and you'll get bonus points from the people whose ideas you end up using.
+Showing that you're listening and engaged with your audience may prompt others to write in with more ideas.
+So you can kill two birds with one stone—end your writer's block, and fill in your upcoming editorial calendar with reader-suggested topics!

-3) Do your research, keyword research that is.
+4) Do your research, keyword research, that is.

 There are two versions of this one.
-First is the old standby of using Google analytics, Ahrefs, and other tools to dig into the keywords you rank for, as well as to find some that you might want to rank for in the future.
-Nothing new here, just do the leg work and you’ll end up with a list of keywords and some topic ideas you gleaned from the results.
+First is the old use of Google Analytics, Ahrefs, and other tools to dig into the keywords you rank for and find some you might want to rank for in the future.
+Nothing new here; just do the leg work, and you'll end up with a list of keywords and some topic ideas you gleaned from the results.

 The second version is the same process, with a half-twist—do keyword research on your competitors.